-Employees assigned to operational duties on a forty (40) hour work week shall be allowed to accrue vacation leave with no cap during the calendar year but will only be allowed to carry two hundred and eighty (280) hours of vacation over to the next calendar year.
-Employees who terminate shall be paid for any accrued vacation earned to the date of termination but not taken, up to a maximum of two hundred and eighty (280) hours.
-Employees hired on or after April 1, 2011, shall be allowed to accrue vacation leave with no cap during the calendar year, but will only be allowed to carry two hundred and forty (240) hours of vacation over to the next calendar year.
-Employees hired on or after April 1, 2011, upon separation from employment will be entitled to up to a maximum payout of two hundred and forty (240) hours for employees regularly scheduled to work a forty (40) hour work week.
+Section 9.4.
+Utilization of Vacation.
+Employees assigned to a forty (40) hour work week shall be allowed to accrue vacation leave with no cap during the calendar year but will only be allowed to carry two-hundred and eighty (280) hours of vacation over to the next calendar year.
+Employees who terminate shall be paid for any accrued vacation earned to the date of termination but not taken, up to a maximum of two-hundred and eighty (280) hours.
+Employees hired on or after April 1, 2011, shall be allowed to accrue vacation leave with no cap during the calendar year, but will only be allowed to carry two-hundred and forty (240) hours of vacation over to the next calendar year.
+Employees hired on or after April 1, 2011, upon separation from employment will be entitled to up to a maximum payout of 240 hours for employees regularly scheduled to work a forty (40) hour work week.